lukecav/awesome-woocommerce/README.md

 ## Google Analytics
 * [How To Track Shopping Cart Abandonment in Google Analytics](http://blog.lemonstand.com/cart-abandonment-google-analytics/) - We have all heard the statistics; about 70% of your customers are abandoning your shopping cart without actually making a purchase.

+## Performance
+* [Slow WooCommerce with Many Products](http://www.danielauener.com/slow-woocommerce-many-products/) - WooCommerce is the most used webshop system in the world and its  awesome!
+However, using WordPress as its application framework has some drawbacks.
+* [How To Track Shopping Cart Abandonment in Google Analytics](http://blog.lemonstand.com/cart-abandonment-google-analytics/) - It’s the WordPress plugin for webshops, without a question.
+For a shop that is not running WooCommerce with thousands of products, it has a very nice performance, too.
+However there are limitations and drawbacks running WooCommerce with many products.